Funding4HomeCare

 • Weigh the Cost Against the Benefit of Immediate Cash: Sometimes, the fastest funding option is the smartest, even if it’s not the cheapest.
 The fee you pay is often a small price for ensuring you make payroll on time, retain your best caregivers, and maintain your agency’s stability.

-What Are Invoice Finance Rates?
+What Exactly Are Invoice Finance Rates?

 If you run a home care agency, you know the waiting game all too well.
 You’ve provided the care, sent the invoice, and now you’re waiting weeks—or even months—for payments from Medicaid, Medicare, or private insurance to come through.
 This delay can make it incredibly tough to cover payroll, pay bills, and keep your agency running smoothly.
 That’s where invoice financing comes in.
 It’s a way to get cash sooner by using your unpaid invoices as collateral.